liuqian62/notebook/joinUs.md

 </div>

 # How to join us
-* please send your `github id` to my email: lirich674@gmail.com, and I will invite you to contribute to the repository.
+## Please send your `github id` to my email: lirich674@gmail.com, and I will invite you to contribute to the repository.